pippo-java/pippo.github.io/_posts/2015-04-03-freemarker.md

 ##### prettytime (relative time)

-pippo-freemarker supports automatically localized [prettytime][prettytime] out-of-the-box and it is very easy to use.
+The `pippo-freemarker` module supports automatically localized [prettytime][prettytime] out-of-the-box and it is very easy to use.

 Assuming you are providing a `java.util.Date` instance to prettyTime...